jamffer/jamffer/README.md

 ## What I'm focusing on right now :building_construction::books:

 Currently improving and learning more....
+Foundations course at The Odin Project.